davidaknowles/leafcutter/README.md

 I'm skipping Step 0 which would be mapping `fastq` files, e.g. using STAR, to obtain `.bam` files.

 We provide a helper script `scripts/bam2junc.sh` to (you guessed it) convert `bam` files to `junc` files.
 This step uses the CIGAR strings in the `bam` to quantify the usage of each intron.
+LeafCutter considers a read "problematic" if its mapped cigar string does not follow the pattern 'xMyNzM'.

 `example_data/worked_out_example.sh` gives you an example of how to do this in batch, assuming your data is in `run/geuvadis/`
 ```